 Tesco Clubcard is a free-to-join supermarket loyalty scheme where you can earn points as you shop.
 Tesco Clubcard customers can collect points on shopping in-store and online as well as when they use its fuel stations and certain other Tesco products like credit cards and mobile phones.

 You’ll typically earn one point per pound spent in-store or online, and once you’ve got 150 points, you’ll get a Clubcard voucher worth £1.50.
 You can spend or save Clubcard vouchers, and while spending at the till means you’ll get face value, trading them in for treats can often boost their value.

-But changes to the Tesco Clubcard scheme mean loyal shoppers could be caught out unless they’re aware of them, and users could soon find the scheme offers less value for money.
+But changes to the Tesco Clubcard scheme mean loyal shoppers could be caught out unless they’re aware of them, with many users about to find the loyalty scheme offers less value for money.

 The supermarket giant has also closed its Tesco standalone Clubcard app.

-This change came in from 18 April, and while your Clubcard points and vouchers are safe, you’ll now need to download a newer version - which is called the "Clubcard and Grocery" app.
+This change came in from 18 April, and while your Clubcard points and vouchers are safe, you’ll need to download a newer version, which is called the "Clubcard and Grocery" app.